fazekasda/MyPythonLearnPack/README.md

 ## Tutorilas
 * https://automatetheboringstuff.com/ - Python for beginners, a different way, whit a lot tutorial
 * https://github.com/faif/python-patterns - Programming patterns in Python
+* https://github.com/mshang/python-elevator-challenge - Program an elevator in Python

 ## Environments
 * https://www.pythonanywhere.com/ - A full Python environment in the cloud with a lot of [libraries](https://www.pythonanywhere.com/batteries_included/) and many Python version.
 You can write Python scripts in the browser.
 There is a free plan.